 Kogod’s on-campus MS Analytics program bridges theory and practice by giving students ample internship opportunities and access to guest speakers.

 In the capstone practicum, students partner with a local company, solving real analytics problems for real firms.
 The program’s speaker series is a highlight of the curriculum both in terms of networking opportunities and direct engagement with industry leaders.
 Past speakers include industry leaders like the CEO of Primehook Technology, the principal data scientist for Zocdoc and the VP of data analytics for Unisys.

 9. UC Davis Graduate School of Management– MS in Business Analytics

-Davis’ MS in Business Analytics program focuses on preparing students to venture out into a competitive marketplace.
-The program is committed to working with international students to establish careers and meet the demands required of STEM-educated professionals.
+Located close to San Francisco’s Silicon Valley, Davis’ MS in Business Analytics program focuses on preparing students to venture out into a competitive marketplace.

-This article was first published in August 2018 and updated in August 2020.
+This article was first published in August 2018 and most recently updated in January 2023.